- Chart

 - Diversified business model with regulated and non-regulated segments.

-- Strong track record of dividend payments and growth.
+- Strong track record of consistent earnings and dividend growth.

 Weaknesses